indigo423/blog.no42.org/content/page/about.md

 ### Places I've worked

-* 2023 - today, individual contributor and advisor for product management and product strategy, building the open source network monitoring platform OpenNMS Horizon/Meridian.
-I also help strategic partners and stakeholders turn product and business goals into OpenNMS success
+* 2023 - today: Individual contributor and advisor supporting strategic partners and stakeholders
-* 2022 - 2023, joined the product management team at OpenNMS as subject-matter expert for network monitoring and performance management
+* 2022 - 2023: Joined the product management team at OpenNMS as a subject-matter expert for network monitoring and performance management
-* 2015 - 2022, full-time contributor at The OpenNMS Group as an open source network monitoring advocate
+* 2015 - 2022: Full-time contributor at The OpenNMS Group, advocating for open source network monitoring solutions
-* 2011 - 2015, University of Applied Sciences Hochschule Fulda, research assistant Computer Science department
+* 2011 - 2015: Research assistant in the Computer Science Department at Hochschule Fulda
-* 2010 - 2015, Advocate for the open source network monitoring tool OpenNMS, Freelancer
+* 2010 - 2015: Freelance advocate for the open source network monitoring platform OpenNMS
-* 2007 - 2010, NETHINKS GmbH, building solutions and network monitoring services with OpenNMS and various other open source monitoring tools
+* 2007 - 2010: Worked at NETHINKS GmbH building network monitoring solutions and services with OpenNMS and other open source monitoring tools
-* 1998 - 2004, Drimalski & Partner GmbH, IT network infrastructure, network security, and MS Active Directory design and implementation
+* 1998 - 2004: Worked at Drimalski & Partner GmbH designing and implementing IT network infrastructure, network security, and Microsoft Active Directory environments

 ### Education